The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western

-Few clusters have a large mask applied, which covers roughly one-half of their extent.
+Few clusters had a large mask applied, which covered roughly one-half of their extent.
 One example is 1eRASS J022553.0-415457 with a masking fraction of 40\%.
-We notice that we detect member galaxies only on the other side of this cluster when we run \eromapper on a position that falls within the initial mask.
+We noticed that we detected member galaxies only on the other side of this cluster when we ran \eromapper on a location within the initial mask.
 That means, the mask was not created based on flagged photometry in the LS.
-We suspect that it occurs when a cluster is located at an edge of a heal pixel.
-Nevertheless, the richnesses are corrected for the masking fraction (see Section \ref{sec:rm}), and hence, they are noisier but unbiased.
+We suspect that this effect occurs when a cluster is located near the edge of a heal pixel.
+Nevertheless, the richnesses were corrected for the masking fraction (see Section \ref{sec:rm}), and, hence, they are noisier but unbiased.
 Also, we have no reason to assume that the photometric redshifts would be biased in the described cases.
 Moreover, only a small fraction of the \erass clusters is affected.
-Four percent of them have a masking fraction of $>40\%$ and for most of them, a saturated nearby star is the reason for the mask.
+Four percent of them have a masking fraction of $>40\%$ and for most of them, a saturated nearby star is the reason for the large mask.

-\subsection{Velocity Dispersion}
+\subsection{Velocity dispersion}

 We provide cluster velocity dispersions even when the velocity clipping diverged in some of the bootstrapped samples (see Section \ref{sec:vdisp}).
 This affects 407 out of 1906 cases that can be identified by the flag VDISP\_FLAG\_BOOT>0.
-Two examples with the unrealistically high velocity dispersions $\sigma>10,000$\,km\,s$^{-1}$ are 1eRASS J104344.4+240537 and 1eRASS J025101.7-353415.
+Two examples with unrealistically high velocity dispersions $\sigma>10\,000$\,km\,s$^{-1}$ are 1eRASS J104344.4+240537 and 1eRASS J025101.7-353415.
 In both cases, the velocity dispersion is high because one wrongly measured redshift around $z_{\rm spec}=0$ was not clipped.
-This error is taken into consideration in the uncertainty $\delta\sigma>10,000$\,km\,s$^{-1}$, which is almost equal to $\sigma$ itself.
+This error is taken into consideration in the uncertainty $\delta\sigma>10\,000$\,km\,s$^{-1}$, which is almost equal to $\sigma$ itself.
 The spectroscopic redshifts are less affected by these outliers because the biweight location for the spectroscopic cluster redshifts happens to be more robust than the gapper estimator for the velocity dispersion.

-\subsection{Bias-Corrected Photometric Redshifts}
+\subsection{Bias-corrected photometric redshifts}

 Red-sequence model calibration errors (see Section \ref{sec:redseq}) propagate to biases in the photometric cluster redshifts (see Section \ref{sec:redshift_bias}).
 We have measured this bias and provide corrected photometric redshifts $z_{\lambda,{\rm corr}}$ (see Equation (\ref{eq:zlambdacorr})) and corresponding uncertainties.
 These corrections are small at low redshifts but become increasingly important at $z\gtrsim0.8$.
 In particular, the formal uncertainties underestimate the real uncertainties significantly at $z\gtrsim0.8$.